-We offer all our pictures in one download size, 2880x1800 (which will open in a new window when you click the picture or text link on one of our preview pages).
-Our 2880x1800 backgrounds will look good (and sharp) on any display using a "stretch" control panel setting, which you'll find on almost all Mac and Windows systems.
-If your control panel is already set to a "stretch" option, our pictures will fit your desktop without any cropping, but...
+We offer all our pictures in one download size, 2880x1800, which will open in a new window when you click the picture or text link on one of our preview pages.
+Our backgrounds will look good on any display using a "stretch" control panel setting, which you'll find on almost all Mac and Windows systems.
+If your control panel is already set to a stretch option, our pictures will fill your desktop without any cropping, but...

-For 5:4 displays (a fairly square format), you could try a "fill" option (which will crop off the sides of our pictures to fit this format), or a "fit" option (which will leave empty space at the top and bottom of your display).
-For most photos, especially abstract and scenic nature wallpaper, we prefer to fill the screen using a "stretch" option to keep everything in the original composition.
-For desktop backgrounds featuring symmetrical subjects, though, like people (or flowers), "fill" or "fit" settings will keep the proportions of the image you download.
+5:4 is a fairly square format, 1280x1024 being the most popular resolution.
+For this size, you could try a fill option (which will crop off the sides of our pictures), or a fit option (which will leave empty space at the top and bottom).
+For most photos, especially abstract and scenic wallpaper, we prefer to fill the screen using a stretch option to keep everything in the original composition.
+For the pictures we offer featuring symmetrical subjects, though, like people or flowers, fill or fit settings will keep the proportions of the image you download.

 Bigger than 2880x1800...

 There aren't many monitors with a resolution higher than 2880x1800 (which is the size of Apple's MacBook Pro Retina display), and when there are, we'll update the size we offer.
 Whenever the background image you want to use is significantly smaller than your screen resolution, choosing a "center" option will avoid any loss of sharpness.